Gertrude Benham: First World War and later years

 Benham presented the Benham Collection to the Plymouth City Museum and Art Gallery in 1934.
 She chose Plymouth because she had been impressed on a visit to the museum.
 Her collection consisted of hundreds of items, including jewellery, costumes, accessories, metalwork, lacquer ware, ceramics, toys and religious articles.
+Some of the objects from her collection are on display, including a pair of her boots which she wore whilst travelling in Leh in Ladakh, and her "Catalogue of Museum" notebook recording the details of the 447 objects she acquired on her travels.
 It is believed that other items may still be discovered.

 Last journey and death

 Benham started her "last journey" in 1935.
 She travelled to the New Hebrides (Vanuatu), New Zealand and returned via Hong Kong and India.
 In 1937, she boarded a ship from Sri Lanka to South Africa.
 Benham died in February 1938 on board a ship bound from Africa to England.
-She was buried at sea and her obituary appeared in the Times ten months later.
+She was buried at sea and her obituary appeared in The Times ten months later.

-In 2019 the New York Times ran her obituary noting that she had been overlooked by the media.
+In 2019, the New York Times ran her obituary in their Overlooked No More series, noting that she had been overlooked by the media.